bbuenz/bbuenz.github.io/publications.md

 [Slides](https://scalingbitcoin.org/stanford2017/Day1/stateofcrypto.pdf)

-TLDR: Confidential transactions are bitcoin transactions which are publicly verifiable but do not reveal the amounts that are transfered.
+TLDR: Confidential transactions are bitcoin transactions which are publicly verifiable but do not reveal the amounts that are transferred.
 They rely on cryptographic commitments and so called zero-knowledge proofs of knowledge.
 We present a new kind of zero-knowledge proof which is much more efficient and can be used to drastically reduce the size of confidential transactions.
 On a more technical note bulletproofs are non-interactive zero knowledge proofs without trusted setup and with only logarithmic proof size.
 Proving and verification cost are linear with low constant overhead.

 <h3>Provisions: Privacy-preserving proofs of solvency for Bitcoin exchanges</h3>